Vladeta-Milosavljevic/VM-Gigs/README.md

 ### Dependencies

-* virtial enviroment (example: virtualenv), pytohn, Django,MySql client and Pillow are required.
+* virtial enviroment (example: virtualenv), pytohn, Django, MySql client and Pillow are required.
 * Jquery and Alpine js are included in the project

 ### Installing